zUnixorn/Arch-root-on-ZFS-install/README.md

 zfs create -o mountpoint=/root zroot/data/home/root;
 ```

-now check if the any datasets are mounted with `zfs get mounted` and if so unmount them with `zfs umount -a` and optionally delete the created folders with `rm -rf /mnt/*`
+now check if the any datasets are mounted with `zfs get mounted` and if so unmount them with `zfs umount -a` and optionally delete the created folders with `rm -rf /mnt/*`, then check if everything worked so far with `zfs list`.
+The output should look similar to this:
-\
-and then check if everything worked so far with `zfs list`, the output should look similar to this:

 ```
 NAME                   USED  AVAIL     REFER  MOUNTPOINT